Significant changes are unfolding among American men, with Gen Z at the center of the trend.

 As values diverge, romantic compatibility is becoming increasingly strained.
 Religious Gen Z men, for example, may prioritize traditional family structures, while secular women often value independence and egalitarian partnerships.
 Dating apps both reflect and reinforce these divides, offering filters based on religious affiliation and political ideology.

 The effects are already visible: More women are prioritizing their careers and autonomy, with only 34 percent actively seeking a relationship, compared to 54 percent of men, according to the Pew Research Center.
+Many young women say they simply don’t feel they need a relationship the way previous generations did, citing financial independence and career goals.

-“Young men and women are no longer gathering in the same social spaces and are instead spending time in increasingly separate media echo chambers,” the history professor tells us.
+“Young men and women are no longer gathering in the same social spaces and are instead spending time in increasingly separate media echo chambers,” the history professor told us.
 “All of this creates the conditions for unhealthy relationships and, ultimately, a destabilized social order.”

 In the U.S., where religion and politics are deeply intertwined, a gender-based realignment could intensify political polarization even more.
 As men move right, they may bolster support for populist or socially conservative candidates.
 Meanwhile, women drifting left could strengthen progressive coalitions focused on issues like reproductive rights and secular governance.
 It’s no longer just a red-versus-blue divide — we’re seeing a growing split between male and female worldviews.